Wills, Trusts & Probate

 How do I create a living will in Canoga Park?

-Who should I give copies of my living will to?
+Who should receive copies of my living will?

 What happens if I don’t have a living will?

-If you do not have a living will, your healthcare decisions may be made by family members or medical professionals without clear guidance on your wishes.
-This can lead to uncertainty, disagreements, and treatments that may not align with your values.
-Having a living will helps prevent these issues by clearly communicating your preferences in advance and providing direction during critical medical situations.
+Without a living will, healthcare decisions may be made by family members or medical professionals without clear guidance on your preferences, which can lead to uncertainty and potential conflict.
+Decisions in such cases may not align with your values or desired level of intervention.
+Having a living will helps prevent these outcomes by documenting your choices in advance and offering clear direction to those tasked with making decisions on your behalf.
+This reduces stress for loved ones and supports care that reflects your intentions.

-Is a living will the same as a durable power of attorney for healthcare?
+How does a living will differ from a durable power of attorney for healthcare?